 Don't see any of these things?

-Additionally, some solar electric systems may simply have a breaker located in their main electric panel, with all of their normal breakers.
+Additionally, most of our Sunpower micro inverter based solar electric systems may simply have a breaker located in their main electric panel, with all of their normal breakers.
 The solar breaker is labeled with a red sticker.
 You may use this breaker to shut off your solar system.
 This breaker may also be located outside, near your electric meter.

 Turning Your Solar System Back On